AZE38/2DFFT_Janus_Galactic_Toy_Simulation/README.md

-Running the simulation , we can observe some spirals formations or different galaxy structure , in function of initials conditions with low dissipation , 1) and 2) dont display the negative mass fluids but its present in simulation:
+Running the simulation , we can observe some spirals formations or different galaxy structure , in function of initials conditions with low dissipation ( Image1 and Image2 dont display the negative mass fluids but its present in simulation) :

 1: initial Large Scale Radius, low dispersion + pur circular velocity equilibrium: